ethereum/evmone/docs/efficient_gas_calculation_algorithm.md

 | CALL    | 700           | 7                        | -6                  |

-## Basic blocks
+## Basic instruction blocks

-A _basic block_ is a sequence of instructions that are executed "straight-line" without being interrupted by jumps.
-I.e. they are nodes in the _control flow graph_.
+A _basic instruction block_ is a sequence of "straight-line" instructions without jumps and jumpdests in the middle.

-The name "basic block" has been taken from LLVM.
-Other names are: just "block" in wasm or "subroutine" in subroutine-threaded interpreters.
+Jumpdests are only allowed at the entry, jumps at the exit.
+Basic blocks are nodes in the _control flow graph_.
+See [Basic Block] in Wikipedia.

-In EVM there are simple rules to identify basic block boundaries:
+In EVM there are simple rules to identify basic instruction block boundaries:

-1. The following instructions _end_ a basic block:
+1. A basic instruction block _starts_ right before:
+   - the first instruction in the code,
+   - `JUMPDEST` instruction.

+2. A basic instruction block _ends_ after the "terminator" instructions:
    - `JUMP`,
    - `JUMPI`,
    - `STOP`,
    - `RETURN`,
    - `REVERT`,
-   - `SELFDESTRUCT`,
-   - an instruction directly preceding `JUMPDEST`.

-2. The following instructions _start_ a basic block:
-   - `JUMPDEST`,
+   - `SELFDESTRUCT`.

-   - the first instruction in the code,
-   - an instruction directly after an instruction that has ended previous basic block.
+A basic instruction block is a shortest sequence of instructions such that a basic block starts before the first instruction and ends after the last.

+In some cases multiple of the above rules can apply to single basic instruction block boundary.

 ## Algorithm

-The algorithm for calculating gas and checking stack requirements precomputes the values for basic blocks and during execution the checks are done once per block.
+The algorithm for calculating gas and checking stack requirements pre-computes the values for basic instruction blocks and during execution the checks are done only once per instruction block.

 ### Collecting requirements for basic blocks

-For a basic block we need to collect following information:
+For a basic block we need to collect the following information:

-- total base gas required by instructions,
+- total **base gas cost** of all instructions,
-- the stack height required (the minimum stack height needed to execute all instructions in the block),
+- the **stack height required** (the minimum stack height needed to execute all instructions in the block),
-- ~~the start-to-end stack height change~~,
-- the relative maximum stack height.
+- the **maximum stack height growth** relative to the stack height at block start.

 This is done as follows: